What Do Sugar Ants Look Like?

 In theaters, hotels, and other commercial spaces, sugar ant sightings may lead to damaging customer reviews.
 The pests also infiltrate appliances like ice machines, microwaves, dishwashers, and refrigerators which can affect diners’ meals and ruin a restaurant’s reputation.

 Wiping up spills immediately and storing food in tightly closed containers goes a long way toward avoiding sugar ant problems.
 Sealing up gaps around windows and doors and repairing foundation cracks also makes it tougher for these pests to get indoors.

 Sugar ants are difficult to control, and their colonies can expand quickly.
-If you suspect a sugar ant infestation in your home or business, call Waltham Pest Services to speak with a professional.
+If you suspect a sugar ant infestation in your home or business, contact Waltham Pest Services to speak with a professional.